YunoHost-Apps/matterbridge_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 Matterbridge is a bridge between a series of chat protocols and offers a REST-API.
 Supported protocols are among others IRC, XMPP, Gitter, Mattermost, Slack, Discord, Telegram, Rocket.Chat, Hipchat(via xmpp), Matrix, Steam, ssh-chat and Zulip.
-Minecraft servers are supported with the third party solution MatterLink.

 **Shipped version:** 1.21.0